 Below are the most important configuration options.

 kaa: kpc: transports: mqtt: tcp: # Plain MQTT over TCP transport configuration. enabled: <boolean> # Enables plain MQTT transport; true by default.
 Also can be set by the KAA_KPC_TRANSPORTS_MQTT_TCP_ENABLED environment variable. port: <unsigned short integer> # Port number to expose the plain MQTT interface at; 1883 by default.
 Also can be set by the KAA_KPC_TRANSPORTS_MQTT_TCP_PORT environment variable. tls: # MQTT over TLS transport configuration. enabled: <boolean> # Enables MQTT/TLS transport; false by default.
 Also can be set by the KAA_KPC_TRANSPORTS_MQTT_TLS_ENABLED environment variable. port: <unsigned short integer> # Port number to expose the MQTT/TLS interface at; 8883 by default.
 Also can be set by the KAA_KPC_TRANSPORTS_MQTT_TLS_PORT environment variable. cert-file: <string> # Location of a PEM-encoded server certificate file; "/run/ssl/tls.crt" by default. cert-key-file: <string> # Location of a PEM-encoded server certificate key file; "/run/ssl/tls.key" by default. client-auth: enabled: <bool> # Whether to enable X.509 certificate-based client authentication.
-In addition to the standard client certificate validity verification, KPC will use the configured authentication interface to perform an additional certificate check.
+When enabled, KPC performs standard client certificate verification against the configured trust store if such certificate is provided by client.
+Additionally, KPC uses the configured authentication interface to perform an additional certificate check (see the "Authentication interface for clients" section).
 Whether to require mandatory client X.509 authentication is controlled on a per-tenant basis.
 False by default.
 Also can be set by the KAA_KPC_TRANSPORTS_MQTT_TLS_CLIENT_AUTH_ENABLED environment variable. trust-store-file: <string> # Location of a PEM-encoded server trust store file; "/run/ssl/ca.crt" by default. ws: # MQTT over Websocket transport configuration. enabled: <boolean> # Enables MQTT/Websocket transport; false by default.
 Also can be set by the KAA_KPC_TRANSPORTS_MQTT_WS_ENABLED environment variable. port: <unsigned short integer> # Port number to expose the MQTT/Websocket interface at; 9001 by default.
 Also can be set by the KAA_KPC_TRANSPORTS_MQTT_WS_PORT environment variable. client-message: timeout: # The maximum allowed message processing duration in milliseconds, after which client message expires.
 KPC sets this timeout in downstream messages to other services, which must respect the timeout.
 Value of 0 indicates no expiration.
 10,000 (10 seconds) by default.

 KPC implements 1/KP protocol over plain HTTP.